 You have probably heard us go on about how important is tennis strength training.
 If you haven’t, well we consider it to be the building block for all other training modalities.

-We have developed a system and structure that progresses and periodise our strength programs, it is practical, effective and tennis specific.
+We have developed a system and structure that progresses and periodizes our strength programs, it is practical, effective, and tennis-specific.

-If you are one of the players who goes to gym and does “Whatever” you will get whatever results… who wants that!
+If you are one of the players who trains at the gym and does “Whatever” you will get whatever results… who wants that!

 If you can’t answer the reason why you’re doing it and have any purpose or intention with your program, then it’s not going to work.